Global anthropogenic temperature change

 the available experimental data, their central frequencies are observed from

-precipitation and climate change.
+and climate change.
 The matter

 has been muted on by Tsurutani et al 2016 [18] who considered heliospheric plasma sheet (HPS) impingement